Numerical analysis of a stabilized scheme for an optimal control problem governed by a parabolic convection--diffusion equation: Fully--discrete scheme

 \subsection{Error estimates for the control variable}

 It remains to derive an error estimate for the control discretization.
-To do so, we follow standard arguments that have already used for the discretization of the control variables, see, e.g., \cite{hinze2005} and \cite{yan2009} and the references therein.
+To do this, we follow standard arguments previously used for the discretization of the control variables, see, e.g., \cite{hinze2005, yan2009}, along with a treatment of the stabilization terms.

 We define the following auxiliary variables.
-For any $w\in\Uad,$ we seek $(\overline y_w,\overline p_w) := (\overline y(w),\overline p(w)),$ that satisfies the following optimality conditions for $t\in[0,T],$
+For any $\psi\in\Uad,$ we seek $(\overline y_\psi,\overline p_\psi) := (\overline y(\psi),\overline p(\psi)),$ that satisfies the following optimality conditions for $t\in[0,T],$

-with $\overline y_w(0) = y^0,\,\overline p_w(T) = 0.$
+with $\overline y_\psi(0) = y^0,\,\overline p_\psi(T) = 0.$

-\begin{remark} The weak formulations \eqref{optimal_weak_y}--\eqref{optimal_weak_p} and \eqref{optimal_weak_y_v}--\eqref{optimal_weak_p_v} coincide for $u = w,$ where $u\in\Uad$ as defined in \eqref{optimal_weak_cond} or equivalently in \eqref{optimal_weak_u2}. \end{remark}
+\begin{remark} The weak formulations \eqref{optimal_weak_y}--\eqref{optimal_weak_p} and \eqref{optimal_weak_y_v}--\eqref{optimal_weak_p_v} coincide for $\psi = \overline u,$ where $\overline u\in\Uad$ as defined in \eqref{optimal_weak_cond} or equivalently in \eqref{optimal_weak_u2}. \end{remark}